JEdwardsK/Horror-victim-list/README.md

   - [prompts](https://www.npmjs.com/package/prompts#-types) - linkedVersion.js
   - jest

+To run from the root first run `yarn`.
+Then depending on which questions you would like to answer:

+- simple version - `node simple.js`
+- linked list version - `node linkedVersion.js`
+- bonus questions (short) - `node bonus.js`

 ## Simple version

-To run, from project root in terminal run `yarn; node simple.js`

 ### How it works
   Starts by storing the input name as a variable.
 Uses a Map with archetypes as keys and arrays as values.